jeremieborrotzu-blip/724-events-software-tester/FrontEnd/README.md

 # 724 Events

 ## Description
-L'application est le site d'une agence evenementielle.
+The application is the website of an event agency.

-## Pre-requis
+## Prerequisites
 - NodeJS >= v16.14.1

 ## Installation
 - `yarn install`

-## Lancement de l'application
+## Launch application
 - `yarn start`

 ## Tests